Burana Tower is the remains of the ancient civilization of Kyrgyzstan. Legend of construction

 What is inside

 The entrance to the tower is located on the south side.
-From it to the top of the minaret there is a spiral staircase with steps made of burnt bricks and covered with juniper boards.
+From him to the top of the minaret goes spiral staircase with steps made of burnt brick and covered with juniper boards.
 It is quite narrow - one person can hardly walk along it.
-Along the course of the stairs, there were skylights cut right into the trunk.
-The top of the tower offers a beautiful view of the settlement.
+Along the stairs there were skylights made directly into the trunk.
+From the top of the tower there is a beautiful view of the fort.

 Surrounding area

-The Burana Tower in Kyrgyzstan is located on the territory of a city that was once very technological and modern.
+The Burana Tower in Kyrgyzstan is located in a city that was once very technologically advanced and modern.
 It had a plumbing system made of clay pipes.

-Water came to them from the nearby mountains.
-On the territory of the settlement there is a huge burial place, decorated with unusual idols - stone sculptures of babals.
-These sculptures are made with a careful study of facial features and headgear.
+Water came into them from the nearby mountains.
+On the territory of the settlement there is a huge burial, decorated with unusual idols - stone sculptures of babals.
+These sculptures are made with careful detailing of facial features and headdress.
 There are also simple petroglyphs (rock carvings).

-Studies of the tower have been carried out by Russian scientists since the middle of the 19th century.
-Under Soviet rule, measures were taken to preserve the architectural monument and archaeological study of the settlement.
+Research on the tower has been carried out by Russian scientists since the mid-19th century.
+Under Soviet power, measures were taken to preserve the architectural monument and archaeological study of the settlement.
 Excavations made it possible to establish that the settlement has a complex layout and consists of the ruins of a quadrangular fortress.

-In 1970-1974, the employees of the Ministry of Culture of the Kyrgyz SSR carried out the restoration of the Burana tower.
-As a result, the destroyed places were restored along the preserved height of the tower, the octagonal base was re-laid.
+In 1970-1974, employees of the Ministry of Culture of the Kyrgyz SSR carried out the restoration of the Burana Tower.
+As a result, the destroyed areas were restored along the remaining height of the tower, and the octagonal base was re-laid.

 One of the main attractions; located 12 km south of Tokmak.
-There are several versions among the people about the origin of this tower.
-According to one of them, it has existed since the middle of the 10th century, since the time of the existence of the Karakhanid state.
-Today it is a valuable architectural monument and belongs to the version of our site.
+There are several versions among people about the origin of this tower.
+According to one of them, it has existed since the mid-10th century, since the existence of the Karakhanid state.
+Today she is valuable architectural monument and refers to the version of our site.

-It is believed that the height of this building, which was once a Buranin minaret, reached 40 meters.
+It is believed that the height of this structure, which was once a Buranino minaret, reached 40 meters.
 However, after one earthquake, only a little over 20 meters remained from the tower.
-The top was knocked to the ground.
-The tower is made of baked bricks and tapers towards the top.
-It consists of a foundation, plinth and trunk.
+The upper part was knocked to the ground.
+The tower is made of burnt brick and tapers towards the top.
+It consists of a foundation, a base and a trunk.
 The entrance is located at a height of 6 meters.
 A spiral staircase leads to it.
 The Burana Tower has historical significance for the Kyrgyz and is considered a museum-reserve.

-The way to the sight lies through the Kyrgyz ridge.
+The path to the attraction lies through the Kyrgyz ridge.
 Geographically, it is located on the left bank of the Chu River.
-If you go by car from Bishkek towards the Kegety gorge, then in a couple of hours you can reach the Burana tower.
+If you drive from Bishkek towards the Kegety gorge, then in a couple of hours you can get to the Burana Tower.

 But this was the only correct option, not to spend the night in the courtyards of the capital.

-In two cars, we first got to Tokmok city (Kyrgyz Tokmok), and from there from the monument to the legendary historical figure Manap Biu, we were taken by a young “Kent” in a bright jacket before turning to Burana.
+In two cars we first got to city of Tokmok (Kyrgyzstan Tokmok), and from there, from the monument to the legendary historical figure Manap Biy, we were picked up by a young “Kent” in a bright jacket before turning to Burana.

-And we overcame the last stretch with a local Kyrgyz, who was very worried about our today's overnight stay.
-When he found out that we were going to the Burana tower, he offered to ask the guard of the architectural and archaeological museum to go to the house, he would suddenly allow us.
-So we decided to do it.
+And we overcame the last section with a local Kyrgyz man, who was very worried about our overnight stay today.
+When he found out that we were going to the Burana Tower, he suggested asking to go to the house of the guard of the architectural and archaeological museum, in case he would allow it.
+That's what we decided to do.

-At the entrance to the archaeological complex we were greeted by two idols and, thank God, the gate was still open for visiting.
-The tower is not difficult to notice, because relative to the half-meter ruins nearby, it seemed high, which attracted the eye.
-In the setting sun, the Buranovskaya tower looked very beautiful.
-We were afraid of only one thing - not to have time to climb to the very top.
-Burana is a distorted “monara” (minaret), and since ancient times it means the entire surrounding area.
+At the entrance of the archaeological complex we were greeted by two idols and, thank God, the gates were still open to the public.
+The tower is not difficult to notice, because relative to the half-meter-high ruins nearby, it seemed tall, which attracted the eye.
+In the setting sun the Buranovskaya Tower looked very beautiful.
+We were afraid of only one thing - not having time to climb to the very top.
+Burana is a distorted “monara” (minaret), and since ancient times it has meant the entire surrounding area.

-There was no need to look for the guard, he himself went out to meet the last visitors.
-Quiet Kirghiz, after talking with us, allowed him to stay in his house.
+There was no need to look for the security guard; he himself came out to meet the last visitors.
+A quiet Kyrgyz, after talking with us he allowed us to stay in his house.
 True, he said that we would have to sleep on the floor at the entrance.
-It's not scary, we are no longer used to it.
+It’s not scary, we’re no longer used to it.

 Then he handed us the key to the grate so that we could climb the tower.
 Leaving our backpacks in the house, we rushed headlong to the rickety monument.

-The height of the tower (minaret) was originally 46 meters, but after the earthquake only 24 meters remained.
-There is, of course, another version, which is more legend than true:
+The height of the tower (minaret) was initially 46 meters, but after the earthquake only 24 meters remained.
+There is, of course, another version, which is more legend than truth:

 One powerful khan had a beautiful daughter named Monara, who was predicted to die from a spider bite on her 16th birthday.
-Khan was upset and ordered to build a high tower, in which he placed his daughter all alone.
+The Khan was upset and ordered the construction of a high tower, in which he placed his daughter all alone.

-Servants brought her food and water, searching the contents of the basket and their clothes down to the thread to make sure there were no insects.
-And finally, the day of Monara's 16th birthday came, the khan himself came to congratulate his daughter, happy with the thought that the prediction did not come true.
-He brought his daughter a bunch of grapes, in which a spider was hiding, which bit Monara.
-The girl died, and the khan, seized with grief, knocked on the tower so hard that the top of its head fell off, leaving after the ruins that we see now.
+The servants brought her food and water, searching the contents of the basket and their clothes down to the thread to make sure there were no insects.
+And finally, the day of Monara’s 16th birthday arrived, the khan himself came to congratulate his daughter, happy at the thought that the prediction had not come true.
+He brought his daughter a bunch of grapes in which a spider was hiding, which bit Monara.
+The girl died, and the khan, overcome with grief, hit the tower so hard that the top fell off, leaving behind the ruins that we see now.

-Climbing the stairs, we were at the very top, from where you could admire not only the sunset, but also the surroundings.
+Having climbed the stairs, we found ourselves at the very top, from where we could admire not only the sunset, but also the surrounding area.
 From here we saw:

 • leftovers palace complex or temple that existed here until the 10th century;